How Is Beer Made? 3 Things You Didn’t Know

 Each ingredient plays a huge role in the brewing process.
 The malted barley, often just called malt, gives beer the sugar it needs for fermentation.
 Water makes up 95% of beer and is one of the most underrated ingredients as it allows all of the chemical reactions to occur during the brewing process.
 Yeast is perhaps the hardest working ingredient, as it converts sugar into alcohol and creates the beer.
 Hops work provide the bitterness, which then counterbalances the sweetness and gives beer its aroma as well as plenty of flavour.
 Depending on when are hops are used in the brewing process depends if they add bittering qualities and flavour, or aroma.

 Any other ingredients which are added are considered to be flavourings, rather than ingredients.
 Common additions include coffee, chocolate, fruit and honey, but there are many weird and wonderful types of flavouring.
 All these have direct effects on the flavour of the beer, rather than the brewing process.

 Looking for more information on how beer is made?
-We have 2 master brewers here at Joseph Holt – find out more here.
+We have 2 master brewers here at Joseph Holt – find out more about our brewery team here.